AugustoRavazoli/inventory-management-system/README.md

 The application will start at `http://localhost:8080/` with a default user with email `user@email.com` and password `password` with prefilled data.

+The email client will start at `http://localhost:8025/`, use it to verify a new created account or reset an account password.

+The database admin panel will start at `http://localhost:5050/`, use it to manage the database.

 ### Tests

 Use the following command to run tests.